 Every dog is barking for different reasons at different times but the most common is when someone is at the door or walks past the window.
 This is purely protective and generally unnecessary barking.
 Use an “interrupter”.
 This is something like a small spray of water or a tea-towel thrown over the head to interrupt the unacceptable behaviour.
 Don’t use treats as it can seem like a reward for barking and encourage them to repeat it in the future.

 Is your Jack Russell barking at other dogs?
 This is quite common with smaller breeds, what they lack in size they make up for in volume!
 It’s often fear that comes across as aggression, you need to let them know there is nothing to be afraid of.
 It can be as simple as remaining calm (not shouting at your dog), talking to the other dog walker, and continuing on thereby ignoring the aggressive behaviour.
 Socialising a Jack Russell is extremely important, the more they learn how other dogs behave the less likely they are to be afraid.
-Going to dog training classes is an excellent way of doing this, find a dog trainer near you on Bark.
+Going to dog training classes is an excellent way of doing this.
 Always keep control of your dog on a short lead, and use a muzzle if necessary.

 Should you buy a bark collar for a Jack Russell?

 Anti-bark collars either spray the dog with citronella, or emit a high-frequency noise whenever it senses barking.
 They can be immediately effective but can also have a negative effect on your dogs mood.
 They aren’t as effective as positive reinforcement training as other noises can also set off the bark collars.
 This can understandably confuse the dog as they are being punished for nothing.

 Positive reinforcement works for dogs.Huff Post